-Performance Improvement Project (PIP)

-Module 4 - PIP Conclusions Submission Form

-Depression Screening and Follow-up After a Positive Depression Screen

-for (Rocky Mountain Health Plans - RAE)
+Performance Improvement Project (PIP) Module 4 - PIP Conclusions Submission Form Depression Screening and Follow-up After a Positive Depression Screen for (Rocky Mountain Health Plans - PRIME)

-Table 2b-Project Conclusions - Follow-up after a Positive Depression Screen The SMFM standardized workflow for depression screening and follow up created for all providers has been successfully rolled out clinic wide.
+Table 2b-Projec t Conclusions - Follow-up after a Positive Depression Screen clinic is ready to submit the G-codes on claims once allowed, as well as billing for the follow up after a positive depression screening.
+Spread of Successful Interventions MFHC decided to expand the PHQ-9 report registry outreach to all BHA's within the organization.
+This process shares responsibility across the BHA's and will result in improved timeliness for outreach to patients.
+The SMFM standardized workflow for depression screening and follow up created for all providers has been successfully rolled out clinic wide.
 However, the use of G-codes has been halted for the time being and could potentially be reassessed in the future.
-Challenges Encountered During Project MFHC completed two (2) rounds of PDSA cycles for intervention testing and noted the following challenges: Documenting actions from outreach by BHA in the PHQ-9 registry adds additional manual work outside of the patient record.
-Only one BHA is working the PHQ-9 registry - may need to spread this work if PDSA is adopted as a workflow.
-PHQ-9 registry report is not being run for BHA team as often as needed.
-Follow up by BHA may be happening outside of the 30-day window.
+Challenges Encountered During Project MFHC completed two (2) rounds of PDSA cycles for intervention testing and noted the following challenges: Documenting actions from outreach by a BHA in the PHQ-9 registry adds additional manual work outside of the patient record.
+Only one BHA has been testing this intervention which poses an issue to timely outreach after a positive depression screen is obtained.
+PHQ-9 registry report is not being run for the BHA team as often as needed.
+This results in follow up by a BHA that may be happening outside of the 30-day window.
 The organization may need to spread this work if this intervention is adopted as a practice workflow.
 SMFM completed two (2) rounds of PDSA cycles for the intervention testing and noted the following challenges: The stigma around behavioral health services is certainly a challenge.
 SMFM works hard to do warm hand-offs when possible so that the patient has the opportunity to meet the behavioral health provider and feel reassured about the services they are eligible for.
-Another challenge was understanding the requirements needed to be able to implement the billing, coding and workflow for submission of the CPT codes 90791, 90832, 90834, 90837 and have them reimbursed.
-SMFM is unable to bill for depression screenings, thus the 30 day follow up is not able to be tracked via claims.
-Lessons Learned/Information Gained Throughout the Project MFHC noted that data shows a lower number of gaps for patients who are interested in connecting to behavioral health services upon outreach.
-Most on follow up list are already connected to community behavioral health services (or MFHC behavioral health services) or are unable to be reached.
-This proactive process may help to decrease the stigma around behavioral health/therapy as a successful treatment for depression.
+Another challenge was understanding the requirements needed to be able to implement the billing, coding and workflow for submission of the CPT codes 90791, 90832, 90834,